demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Get_File_Sample_From_Path_-_Generic_README.md

 Deprecated.
-Use `Get File Sample By Hash - Generic v3` instead.
+Use `Get File Sample From Path - Generic V3` instead.
 Returns a file sample to the war-room from a path on an endpoint using one or more integrations

 inputs:
 * UseD2 - if "True", use Demisto Dissolvable Agent (D2) to return the file (default: False)